Mrwhononumber/Kayyar/README.md

 * Database has been implemented using firestore

-* Images downloading and caching happen via SDWebImage
+* Images downloading and caching via SDWebImage

 # Improvements in progress